 Why did Rubright et al. adjust their analyses for undergraduate GPA and MCAT?
 Those data aren’t typically available to residency program directors, so expecting that a similar adjustment would mitigate the effect size in real life is silly.

 The answer, I think, has more to do with logic than it does mathematics.

 If we accept that MCAT and undergraduate GPA are unbiased measurements of academic quality, then adjusting for them allows us to conclude that most of the differences in USMLE score by racial background are related to pre-existing differences in these applicants.
 In other words, the problem isn’t the USMLE – it’s the test takers!
 See!
-They had lower MCAT scores and GPAs coming in – why would you expect them to perform as well on an unbiased, standardized instrument like the USMLE?
+They had lower MCAT scores and GPAs coming in!
+How can we possibly expect them to perform as well as a more accomplished group on an unbiased instrument like the USMLE?

 This seems to be the conclusion reached by all of the NBME authors.
 However, there is another conclusion that could be reached from the same data/model.
 For instance, if we do not accept that the MCAT and undergraduate GPA are unbiased measures of academic potential, then their known correlation with USMLE scores becomes a bit more vexing.
 After all, it could be that all three of these measures are to some extent measuring the same thing (i.e., societal advantage).

 To support the NBME’s interpretation, Rubright et al. make this assertion: